KevinOlss/KevinOlss/README.md

 - 👋 Hi, I’m @KevinOlss
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning python
+- 🌱 Python
-- 💞️ I’m looking to collaborate on data engineering / data science
+- 💞️ Data engineering / data science

 <!---
 KevinOlss/KevinOlss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.